Inflatable Stand Up Paddle Board User Guide

 Please consider the environment before printing

-To get the best out of your new Pakaloa inflatable stand up paddle board, you must read and fully understand this user manual.
+To get the best out of your new Pakaloa inflatable paddle board, you must read and fully understand this user manual.

 IN THE BOX